 Settling a collection – How much can I save?

 Life happens.
 We all go through rough financial times.
 You may have accumulated debt.
 That debt turned into a collection.
 And that collection may be holding you back from your financial goals.
 So what do you do?
-When it comes to the question of debt settlement – two obvious options are:
+When it comes to the question of settling a collection – two obvious options are:

 1. Pay the debt